Yuxing-Wang-THU/ModularEvoGym/README.md

 python run_transformer_ppo.py
 ```

 Logs are stored in "examples/saved_data/Walker-v0" and a trained model is stored in "examples/visual".

-Running the following script to visualize the training process:
+To visualize the training process:

 ```shell
 python simple_plotter.py